 Golden Retriever - English Cream Puppies for Sale

-Want to find English Cream Golden Retrievers for sale?
-Also called White Europeans, White Goldens, or Platinum Retrievers, these dogs are still 100 percent Golden Retriever and retain all the wonderful, family friendly qualities of the breed.
+Want to find English Cream Golden Retriever puppies for sale?
+Also called White Europeans, White Goldens, or Platinum Retrievers, these dogs are still 100 percent Golden Retriever and retain all the wonderful, family-friendly qualities of the breed.
 The only difference is the color.

 This breed originated in the highlands of Scotland during the 18th century as a hunter well suited to chilly water.
 We refer to white or light color pups as “English” because the British Kennel Club accepted cream as an acceptable color in 1936, while the American Kennel Club won’t register this color variation.
 But no matter what the color, this breed is one of the most popular in America.

 The English Creams started appearing in North America around the same time the British Kennel Club recognized them, and they continue to grow in popularity.
 The Golden Retriever breed was first recognized by the AKC in 1925 and grouped as Sporting.

 - Weight: 55 - 80 lbs

 - Height: 21 - 24 inches